Celebration of Excellence Award Recipients

-The President's Achievement Award is given annually to a woman and man in the junior class whose academic records, campus leadership and devotion to the ideals and objectives of Hiram College distinguish their performances as outstanding.
+The President’s Achievement Award is given annually to two students in the junior class whose academic records, campus leadership and devotion to the ideals and objectives of Hiram College distinguish their performances as outstanding.
 Students selected for this award have demonstrated, during their years at Hiram College, marked growth in academic achievement and in personal development.
 They have displayed sensitivity to the needs of their fellow students, to those in the College community and of society in general, and they have made constructive contributions to the solutions of these problems.
-In sum, the President's Achievement Award goes to those whose records best symbolize the educational goals of Hiram College.
+In sum, the President’s Achievement Award goes to those whose records best symbolize the educational goals of Hiram College.

-Distinguished Student Leadership Award-Dively
+Distinguished Student Leadership Award – Dively

 The Distinguished Student Leadership Award is given annually by Hiram College in recognition of an outstanding senior student whose contributions to campus life have earned peer respect and admiration.
 The award recipient receives a gift of $1,000.
 Michael Dively, a former Hiram College Trustee, founder of the Gerald R. Ford Institute for Leadership in Public Policy and Service, three-term member of the Michigan House of Representatives and former faculty member at Albion College, is the founder of the award.